JuliaGPU/juliagpu.org/post/2021-06-10-cuda_3.3/index.md

 ## Debug and location information

-Another noteworthy feature in CUDA.jl 3.3 is the [support for emitting debug and location information](https://github.com/JuliaGPU/CUDA.jl/pull/891).
+Another noteworthy addition is the [support for emitting debug and location information](https://github.com/JuliaGPU/CUDA.jl/pull/891).
 The debug level, set by passing `-g <level>` to the `julia` executable, determines how much info is emitted.
 The default of level 1 only enables location information instructions which should not impact performance.